Campral (Acamprosate Calcium)

 Who Should Not Take Campral

-Do not take Campral if you are allergic to acamprosate calcium or any ingredients in the tablets, have kidney disease, or have severe liver disease.
-Do not use if the packaging is damaged or past the expiry date.
+Do not take Campral if you are allergic to acamprosate calcium or any of its ingredients, have kidney disease, or severe liver disease.

 Medical Conditions to Discuss